cacophony-wj/LeS/README.md

 **Wabbajack could not find my game folder:**

 Wabbajack will not work with a pirated version of the game.
 If you own the game on Steam, go back to the Pre-Installation step.
+If this still doesn't work, ensure that you are not running Wabbajack as an Administrator.

 **MEGA files stuck at _100%_**